t4sk/t4sk.github.io/video-scripts/functions.md

 # Return multiple values as output

 So far, Solidity's restriction on functions does not make developers happy.
-But one good feature of Solidity, is that you can return multiple values, and as a bonus they can be named.
+But one useful feature of Solidity, is that you can return multiple values, and as a bonus they can be named.

 Let's see an example in Remix.